ConorReynolds/botc-script-tool/README.md

 above is much simpler, but requires that you explicitly write the night order in the JSON yourself.

+In the night reminder text, you can write `:reminder:` to insert a circle indicating that a reminder token is to be placed.

 > [!NOTE]
 > The videos below are a little out of date.
 A few UI elements have been added
 > and some have been moved around.
 They still give a good idea of how everything